 Joseph Pilates wrote two books: “Your Health” in 1934, and “Return to Life Through Contrology” in 1945.
 These are the only written records published describing the essence of his Method.
 Here are some of my absolute favourite quotes from “Return to Life Through Contrology” which I have read at least a dozen times!

-• This is the equivalent of an “internal shower”.
-As the spring freshness born of the heavy rains and vast masses of melting snows on mountains in the hinterlands cause rivers to swell and rush turbulently onward to the sea, so too will your blood flow with renewed vigor as the direct result of your faithfully performing the Contrology exercises.
+- This is the equivalent of an “internal shower”.
+As the spring freshness born of the heavy rains and vast masses of melting snows on mountains in the hinterlands cause rivers to swell and rush turbulently onward to the sea, so too will your blood flow with renewed vigour as the direct result of your faithfully performing the Contrology exercises.

 - Contrology develops the body uniformly, corrects wrong postures, restores physical vitality, invigorates the mind, and elevates the spirit.

 - Contrology is not a fatiguing system of dull, boring, abhorred exercises repeated daily “ad-nausem”.